goldenashok/React-and-Node-in-same-terminal-concurrently/README.md

 # React-and-Node-in-same-terminal-concurrently
 React and Node js project running same terminal

-"concurrently" module used to run more then project at the same time
+"concurrently" module used to run more then project at the same time in the same terminal
 ```
 npm install concurrently
 ```